-A professional service payment is required when an individual or company requires a fee for any service, including speaker fees, performing artist fees, DJ fees, instructor fees, referee fees, etc. Also included in this classification is payment to companies or individuals for rental of property (i.e. payments to landlords).
+Professional service payment is required when an individual or company requires a fee for any service, including speaker fees, performing artist fees, DJ fees, instructor fees, referee fees, etc. Also included in this classification are payments to companies or individuals for rental of property (i.e. payments to landlords).
 These service payments to individuals or businesses are classified as income to the recipient and must be reported to the IRS.
 ASA must process these payments through a separate (University) system to comply with IRS reporting via tax form 1099.

 How Does ASA Proceed With The Information Provided By A Company Or Individual?

 This depends on whether the payee is an individual or company.
 (See “Sponsor Will Make Check Payable To:” line on University Standard Agreement (if on campus) or invoice or contract (if off-campus).

 - If the payee is an incorporated company, then the company must provide its valid Federal Tax Identification or Employer Identification Number (EIN) on the contract or invoice, not a Social Security Number (SSN).
 Once the contract process is completed by the student organization (see below), the treasurer must submit a check request to accompany the contract.
 Currently, ASA processes the check internally within three-five business days.
 If the payee (company) is anything other than incorporated (LLC, DBA, or Sole Proprietor), then the form used to process payments is the 1099 request form.
 These 1099 payments are processed through Accounting Operations and take a minimum of 15 business days to receive a check.